gracelang/language/website/tutorial/variables/objects.md

 If you want to make several objects, for example, several cats, then you can wrap your object constructor in a `method` declaration.
-The object can then use the parameters of the method to set ist fields.
+The object can then use the parameters of the method to set its fields.
 This is quite a common
-pattern: read about it in the page on [classes](/variables/classes).
+pattern: read about it in the page on [classes]({{site.baseurl}}/variables/classes/).